ClaudiaInSweden/hanneles_art_gallery/README.md

 #### CSS

-No errors were found when passing through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) validator
+No errors were found when passing the css stylesheet that were created by myself through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) validator.
+However, there were

 **base.css**